Healthcare & Social Care

 Running a clinical trial of an investigational medicinal product (CTIMP) requires MHRA authorisation and Research Ethics Committee (REC) approval.
-Since January 2022, a single application through IRAS covers both.
+A single application through IRAS covers both: combined MHRA and REC review has operated since January 2022 and is now a statutory requirement under the 2026 framework, with a 30-day review timeline.

 Starting a trial without authorisation is illegal.
 This guide covers the requirements for commercial and academic sponsors.